Misa Telefoni Retzlaff: Background

 Retzlaff is of German-Swedish-Samoan descent, having inherited his German ancestry from his paternal grandfather.
 His name "Telefoni", is the name that was given by the Samoan community in the early twentieth century, to his grandfather, when he arrived in the German colony, as a public servant of the postal services, to introduce the telephone to the country.
 He was educated at Marist Brothers in Apia and King's College in Auckland, New Zealand.
 He studied law at the University of Auckland, graduating in 1974.
 After returning to Samoa, he studied to become a Certified Public Accountant, graduating in 1977, before going on to practice law.
 He was appointed Attorney-General of Samoa in 1986.
+His eldest son Lemalu Herman Retzlaff was subsequently appointed and also served as Attorney General of Samoa in 2016.

 Political career

-In 1988 he resigned his position as Attorney-general to run for election, winning the seat of Falelatai & Samatau.
+In 1988, he resigned his position as Attorney-general to run for election, winning the seat of Falelatai & Samatau.
 Initially part of the opposition, he joined the government of Tofilau Eti Alesana in 1991 as Minister of Agriculture, Forests, Fisheries and Shipping.
 In 1996 he became Minister of Health, and in 2001, Deputy Prime Minister and Minister of Finance.
 In 2006 he was appointed Minister of Tourism, Trade, Labor and Commerce.
 He retired at the 2011 general election.